 We can split the tasks the

-lotus-miner daemon and its sub-components are responsible for into three categories.
+lotus-miner daemon and its sub-components are responsible for into a couple different categories.

-Proving tasks: These tasks allow storage providers to verifiably prove they have the data they have commited to the network on disk.
+Proving tasks: These tasks allow storage providers to verifiably prove they have the data they have committed to the network on disk.

 Scheduling tasks: These are background tasks for controlling and optimizing work across all the sub components of

 lotus-miner.
 Since Lotus is highly configurable and many of the